A BERTology View of LLM Orchestrations: Token- and Layer-Selective Probes for Efficient Single-Pass Classification: Introduction

 We operationalize this idea with layer-selective probes trained on the hidden states produced during the serving LLM's forward pass.
 We train a lightweight classifier that aggregates information across all tokens and all layers.
 Concretely, we propose a two-stage aggregation architecture: (i) token-level aggregation within each layer to produce a layer summary vector, followed by (ii) layer-level aggregation to produce a single representation that is fed to a linear classification head.
 We instantiate this template with three expressive mechanisms: direct pooling, a scoring attention gate that learns importance weights with very few parameters, and a multi-head self-attention variant with aggressive dimension downcasting to control cost.

-We evaluate our probes on safety moderation and sentiment classification, using a relatively small Llama-3.2-3B-Instruct as the serving backbone.
+We evaluate our probes on safety moderation and sentiment classification using Llama-3.2-3B-Instruct as the primary serving backbone, and validate generalization on two additional architectures (GPT-OSS-20B and Qwen3-30B-A3B), spanning dense and mixture-of-experts designs.
 Across ToxicChat and WildGuardMix, our probes match or surpass strong guard baselines while requiring orders of magnitude fewer trainable parameters, and they remain competitive on IMDB, SST-2 and Emotion.
+The method ranking (pooling < scoring attention < MHA) is consistent across all three backbones.
 Beyond accuracy, we show that reusing hidden states yields a simple deployment path: classification can be performed alongside generation with a single model call, avoiding the latency and overhead of a separate guard model.